ashrielbrian/nd0821-c2-build-model-workflow-starter/README.md

                               hydra.launcher.n_jobs=6 hydra/launcher=joblib -m"
 ```

-The following is Udacity's original README.
-This is left here for future reference.
+# Future work

+- Explore the Ray plugin for hydra for distributed workflows
+- Improve the EDA
+- Improve the model performance through feature engineering

 ---
+_The following is Udacity's original README.
+This is left here for future reference._

 # Build an ML Pipeline for Short-Term Rental Prices in NYC
 You are working for a property management company renting rooms and properties for short periods of